-McP-type traps are used in fruit fly management program hes in co oination with other traps.
-In areas subjected to suppression and eradication actions, traps are used mainly to monitor female th populations.
-Female catches are crucial in amount of sterility induced to a wild population in a sterile insect technique (SIT) e.
-In programmes releasing only sterile males rogrami or in a male annihilation technique (MAT) pl gramme McP traps are used as a population detection tool by targeting feral females, whereas the (e.g. Jackson traps), used with male-specific attractants, catch the released sterile sales, and their use should be limited to programmes with an SIT component.
-Furthermore, in fruit McP traps are an important part of the non-indigenous fruit fly trapping network of their capacity to capture fruit fly species of quarantine importance for which no spec ractants exist.
+McP-type traps are used in fruit fly management programme ibination with other traps.
+In areas d mainly to monitor female subjected to suppression and eradication actions, these trap are i of sterility induced to a wild populations.
+Female catches are crucial in assessing he amò population in a sterile insect technique (SIT) program rammes releasing only sterile males or in a male annihilation technique (MAT) pro cP traps are used as a population detection tool by targeting feral females, whereas ot e.g. Jackson traps), used with male-specific er traps attractants, catch the released sterile males an their us should be limited to programmes with an SIT component.
+Furthermore, in fruit fly-free a aps are an important part of the non-indigenous ACP. eas fruit fly trapping network because r capacity to capture fruit fly species of quarantine of th importance for which no specific ist.

-McP traps with liquid t are labour intensive.
-Servicing and rebaiting take time, and the attrac number of traps that d in a normal working day is half that of some other traps described in this appendix.
+McP traps with liquid protein thractant are labour intensive.
+Servicing and rebaiting take time, and the number of traps that can be serviced in a normal working day is half that of some other traps described in this appendix.

-- For the species for which the trap and attractant is used, see Table 2b. - For rebaiting (field longevity), see Table 3. - For use under different scenarios and recommended densities, see Tables 4a, 4b, 4d and 4e.
+- For the species to which the trap and attractant is used, see Table 2b. - For rebaiting (field regevity), see Table 3. - For use under different scenarios and recommended densities, see Tables 4a, 4b, 4d and 4e.